ThamanGrg/random-walk/README.md

 ## Web

-To run the project on web run "web.py" file
+To run the project on web run "web.py" file.
     ```bash
     python web.py